keelefi/jox-algorithm/ERRORS.md

 # Errors

-This section lists the possible errors the algorithm can encounter.
-Note that the algorithm needs to report each error it encounters, respectively.
+This file lists the possible errors and warnings the algorithm can encounter.
+When an error is encountered, the execution of the algorithm must stop immediately and the error must be returned.
+Furthermore, in error scenarios the contents of the output jobs and warnings are undefined.
+Conversely, when a warning is encountered, execution must continue.
+As execution halts upon the first encountered error, there can only be one error at a time.
+However, there can be several warnings, even of the same type, in one execution.

 ## Cyclic Dependency